cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 </Alert>

-Commands also have some design choices that developers used to promise-based testing may find unexpected.
+Commands also have some design choices that developers who are used to promise-based testing may find unexpected.
 They are intentional decisions on Cypress' part, not technical limitations.